Eagle Pass–Piedras Negras International Bridge

-The Eagle Pass–Piedras Negras International Bridge is an international bridge that crosses the Rio Grande and connects the United States-Mexico border cities of Eagle Pass, Texas, and Piedras Negras, Coahuila.
-The bridge is also known as "Eagle Pass Bridge 1" and "Puente Piedras Negras-Eagle Pass".
-The road continues into Eagle Pass as U.S. Route 57, and into Piedras Negras as Mexican Federal Highway 57.
+The Eagle Pass–Piedras Negras International Bridge is crosses the Rio Grande and connects the United States-Mexico border cities of Eagle Pass, Texas, US, and Piedras Negras, Coahuila, Mexico.

 Description

 The American side of the Eagle Pass–Piedras Negras International Bridge is currently owned by the Port of Eagle Pass, which also manages and maintains it.
 The bridge was originally constructed in 1927 and reconstructed in 1954, after the original bridge was destroyed by a flood; the bridge was reinforced in 1985.
 The bridge is two lanes wide and 1855 ft long.

+The bridge is also known as "Eagle Pass Bridge 1" and "Puente Piedras Negras-Eagle Pass".
+The road continues into Eagle Pass as U.S. Route 57, and into Piedras Negras as Mexican Federal Highway 57.

 Border crossing

 The Eagle Pass Port of Entry was established around 1896.
 The first carriage bridge connecting Eagle Pass with Piedras Negras (then known as Ciudad Porfirio Díaz) was built in April 1890, but was destroyed in a flood in September 1890.
 The bridge was soon replaced by the Eagle Pass–Piedras Negras International Bridge, and was again rebuilt in 1927 and 1954.

 The original port facility was rebuilt in 1927 and was replaced by the current facility in 1960.